 How Did Mendeleev Arrange the Periodic Table

-Mendeleev got to know that the chemical and physical characteristics of elements are somehow related to the mass of the atom in a ‘periodic’ way, so he arranged them in a manner that groups of elements with the same characteristics fell into vertical columns in his periodic table.
-Predictions and gaps in this way of arranging elements mean there are gaps in his horizontal rows that are called ‘periods’.
-But Mendeleev did not see this as a problem and thought that it simply means the elements in the gaps had not yet been discovered.
+Mendeleev got to know that the chemical and physical characteristics of elements somehow related to the mass of the atom in a ‘periodic’ way, so he arranged them in a manner that groups of elements with the same characteristics fell into vertical columns in his periodic table.
+Predictions and gaps in this way of arranging elements mean there gaps in his horizontal rows that called ‘periods’.
+But Mendeleev did not see this as a problem and thought that it simply means the elements in the gaps had not yet discovered.

 Dmitri Mendeleev Periodic Table PDF